hallvard/plantuml/README.md

 The rendered diagram is typically based on explicit DSL code embedded in the editor, or generated from the content of the editor.

 We currently support generating diagrams for
-- DSL code embedded in text in any text editor
+- DSL code embedded in text in any text editor inheriting from the standard eclipse text editor
-- the class in the Java and Class File editors, based on the Eclipse Java model
+- the class in the Java editor, based on the Eclipse Java model
 - the EClasses in Ecore models in the Ecore editor
+- OSGi Manifest files

-There's also experimental support for generating a diagram for all the Java classes in a Java project (or within one or more Java packages).
+There's also support for generating a diagram for all the Java classes within one or more Java packages.

-Diagram generation is handled by (implementations of) an extension point, so you can customize the process of generating a diagram for other file types or editor content.
+Diagram generation is handled by (implementations of) an extension point, called *diagram intent providers* (supersedes *diagram text providers*), so you can customize the process of generating a diagram for other file types or editor content.
+Each diagram intent provider supports a certain way of generating a diagram from a source, typically the content of an editor.
+There may be several diagram intent providers for a certain source, so the user may select the desired one.

+Each diagram intent provider may support properties that affect details of how diagrams are generated, that may be changed pr. workspace by adding properties in a specific **properties** file in a specific folder.
+The folder is settable in the PlantUML property sheet.
+E.g. the diagram intent provider for class diagrams supports two properties,  that controls how attributes' name and type are rendered.
+Certain other behavior is also controlled by properties in **properties** files, details can be found in Customization.

 # License